dougeby/IntuneDocs/intune/apps-add-office365.md

 		- **Monthly (Targeted)**
 		- **Semi-Annual**
 		- **Semi-Annual (Targeted)**
+	- **Remove other versions of Office (MSI) from ened user devices**: This feature will allow you to remove all pre-existing Office (MSI) from end user machines.
+This is not limited to the apps selected for installation in **Configure App Suite**, as it will remove all Office (MSI) apps from the end user device.
 	- **Automatically accept the app end user license agreement**: Select this option if you don't require end users to accept the license agreement.
 Intune then automatically accepts the agreement.
 	- **Use shared computer activation**: Select this option when multiple users share a computer.
 For more information, see [Overview of shared computer activation for Office 365](https://docs.microsoft.com/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus).
 	- **Languages**: Office is automatically installed in any supported languages that are installed with Windows on the end-user's device.
 Select this option if you want to install additional languages with the app suite.